haberdashPI/Weber.jl/docs/src/extend.md

 !!! warning "Don't extend unlisted functions"

     These functions have specific machinery setup to make extension possible.
-    Don't use the same approach with other functions and expect your extension to work.
+    Don't use this same approach with other functions and expect your extension to work.

 As an example, [`record`](@ref) could be extended as follows.